 Saying farewell to a coworker is an office event that should be celebrated with a party.
-When planning a staff goodbye party, it is appropriate to take the likes and dislikes of the person leaving into consideration, so that you may honor him with a celebration he -- and everyone else in the office -- is sure to enjoy.
+When planning going away party games for a coworker, it is appropriate and desirable to take the likes and dislikes of the person leaving into consideration, so that you may honor him with a celebration he -- and everyone else in the office -- is sure to enjoy.
 Don't forget to throw entertaining activities into the mix to make the joyous occasion even more memorable.

 Video of the Day

 Office farewell party games make for light and entertaining activities at a staff goodbye party.
 Since a goodbye party is really all about the person who is leaving, tailor the games around the person.

 For instance, you can pass out a crossword puzzle for people to complete with clues and words related to the staff.
 Another game idea for a goodbye party is to play a trivia game about the person who is leaving, to see which people know the most about that person.
 Questions might include "What color was the shirt that Mike ripped while making photocopies at the copy station?"

 Food is an exciting part of office parties.
 You can turn the concept of food into an activity by hosting a pot luck snack bar, where everyone who comes to the party is requested to bring a homemade dessert or appetizer.

 Another way to make food an exciting thing to do at a staff goodbye party is to use food for games, such as hosting a pie eating contest.
 Or, if the party falls around a particular holiday, use foods from that holiday to inspire contest ideas.
 For instance, parties around Halloween might have a bobbing for apples competition.

 Time to Turn a Toast Into a Roast

 A toast is an appropriate part of a coworker's goodbye celebration.
 However, you can make it more entertaining and fun farewell idea for employees by turning the toast into a roast.
 A roast gives coworkers the chance to embarrass the person leaving with humorous stories and jokes.